- 1 Introduction

 - Tenure –5 years (Premature payment option is available with premature penalty) and can be extended up to 8 Years

-- Maturity payment: deposit amount be paid on or after maturity.
+- Maturity payment: deposit amount to be paid on or after maturity.

-- Income-Tax- Interest earned is taxable, as per Income Tax Act, 1961
+- Income-Tax- Interest earned is taxable as per the Income Tax Act, 1961

-- Nomination – nominee may be appointed at the time of application or later on.
+- Nomination – nominee may be appointed at the time of making the application or later on.

 - How to Apply – Submission of application to the Post Office or any public Sector Bank branch.

-Being a banker, I always suggest to my senior citizen customer to invest some money in this scheme as compared to Fixed deposits and its regular payout option will help them in meeting their monthly expenses with keeping the original investment amount secured.
-So, this option can be considered while designing your investment portfolio with the objective of long term secured investment with regular payout.
+I always suggest to my senior citizen customer to invest some money in this scheme as compared to Fixed deposits and its regular payout option will help them in meeting their monthly expenses while keeping the original investment amount secured.

-Well, friends, I tried my best to present the things in more simpler and easy but still, if you have any query then please write to me at firstname.lastname@example.org
+Well, friends, I tried my best to present the things in a simpler and easier way but still, if you have any query then please write to me at firstname.lastname@example.org

 If you like the article, please like it and share it with your friends.